 If you can identify with the previous two factors mentioned, and you struggle with alcoholism, you may have several factors going against you.

+Over time, extreme alcohol abuse could result in the development of serious chronic diseases as well as other health issues.
 A common concern among individuals who have struggled with alcoholism for some time is malnutrition.
 When someone is struggling with an alcohol addiction, alcohol becomes their main priority.
 The basic needs are out the window, and your focus is now on drinking.
 When your next drink will be, how you are going to get there and so then the pattern continues.

 A common result of this is that by focusing so much on alcohol, we either forget to eat because we are distracted, or we eat foods that lack nutritional value.
 Either way, this can lead to vitamin deficiencies that can have a negative impact on hair health.